About the course

 - appreciate the role of ethics, values and societal norms in producing culturally attuned and effective conservation interventions;

 - evaluate the implications of emergent technologies for the future of biodiversity science and management; and

 - link hypothesis, theory, methods, data and field work to identify and develop advanced research questions and design.

 The objectives are assessed through three themes; Biodiversity science, Conservation ethics and values, and Biodiversity policy and management, delivered through eight core modules: conservation landscapes, conservation biogeography, conservation governance, species responses to climate change, conservation and society, economics of the environment, global change and the biosphere and biodiversity technologies.
 Teaching for the core modules takes place through lectures, seminars, workshops, field trips and study days.
 There is also a skills-based module to develop research and professional skills.

 Alongside the core modules in the first two terms, you will choose two elective modules.
 The elective modules offer a tutorial-style teaching environment with smaller groups, based on a suite of contemporary research themes that reflect the specific interests of core faculty and visiting research associates.
 The teaching aim is to foster discussion and debate between academic staff and students.
 In the final term of the course, you will undertake an independent and original research project.

 For this course, the allocation of graduate supervision is the responsibility of the School of Geography and the Environment and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the School of Geography and the Environment.
 During the dissertation project, students typically receive 8 hours of supervision.

-The core modules are assessed by written examination, the two electives are each assessed through a 4,000-word essay and your research project will be written up as a 15,000 word dissertation for assessment at the end of the final term.
+The core modules are assessed by written examination, the two electives are each assessed through an essay and your research project will be written up as a dissertation for assessment at the end of the final term.